 I was impressed by the quality of the hostels in Taiwan.
 Many were brand new and very comfortable, each bunk with their own privacy curtain, locker and charger.
 Many also included free breakfast.
-A few of my favourites were Sleepy Dragon in Taipei and On My Way Hostel in Hualien.
+A few of my favourites were Flip Flop Hostel in Taipei and On My Way Hostel in Hualien.

 11. But it can be a little lonely

 Perhaps it was because I visited in off-season but I occasionally felt slightly lonely in Taiwan.
 While its undoubtedly safe for solo travel, there are fewer backpackers, and the hostels I stayed in were often quiet during the evenings.
 Maybe this will change as Taiwan grows in popularity as a tourist destination.
 It didn’t spoil the trip but I always try to be honest about my solo travel experiences.